windowsloth/lastpod/README.md

 # lastpod

-Building a digital cordboard of red thread.
+Building a digital corkboard of red thread.
 Starting with just a raw JSON file and expanding from there.

 People cataloged as follows: